konsnos/Simple-Logger/README.md

 # Simple Logger

-A simple Log system that incorporates Log Levels to select for printing. `Logger` is instanced and can be created with different Log Levels while `LoggerSingleton` has its own Log Level and can control log printing universally in the project.
+A simple Log system that incorporates Log Levels to select for printing. `Logger` is instanced and can be created with different Log Levels, while `LoggerSingleton` has its Log Level and can control log printing universally in the project.

 ## Usage